MartinMC97/RPiCode/README.md

 # RPiCode
-Some simple programs using GPIO interface on [Raspberry Pi][1] Code written in Python.Some code is unusabe.
+Some simple programs using GPIO interface on [Raspberry Pi][1] Code written in Python.

+Some code is unusabe.

 Used libraries:
 [Adafruit_Python_CharLCD][2]